Altitude Sickness in Cusco: How to Avoid Soroche

 OxyShot

 Relax and take it easy!
-Take a few days at the start of your trip to acclimatize to the altitude before attempting any treks or strenuous activity.
+What to do for altitude sickness in Cusco first day involves resting in your hotel room, walking slowly, and avoiding any heavy lifting.
+Take a few days at the start of your trip to acclimatize to the altitude before attempting any Classic Inca Trail treks or strenuous activity.
 This is the best advice we can share, take it easy for the first few days and your body will thank you later.

 Avoid alcohol and drugs.
 This includes sleeping tablets and tranquilizers as these can all make symptoms worse.
 Even one Pisco Sour cocktail could tip you over the edge to a raging headache and nausea which is quite unpleasant.
 So leave the Pisco sours until after your trek or when you are better acclimatized.

-Go lower and acclimatize.
 Head straight to the lower altitude of the Sacred Valley or Machu Picchu.
 Believe it or not, Cusco is at an altitude of 3400m (11,154ft) so heading to Pisac or Urubamba at 2,900m (9,514ft) or Machu Picchu at 2,400m (7,874ft) can make a huge difference.
 After a few days, you can then make your way back up to Cusco and will feel a lot better.
-The general rule of thumb is “walk high, sleep low” so if you are over 3,000m (9,842ft) sleep at no more than 300m (984ft) altitude at the end of each day.
+The general rule of thumb for walk high sleep low Peru trekking means ascending during day hikes but returning to lower base heights to rest at night.

-Drink coca tea.
 Nearly every hotel in Cusco and the Sacred Valley offers fresh coca tea to guests and for a good reason too!
 Coca tea is completely safe to drink and a cup or two each day can ease altitude symptoms.
+When looking at coca leaves vs coca tea altitude sickness benefits, chewing the raw leaves directly provides a faster release of alkaloids, but drinking the hot tea is usually more palatable for international visitors.
 Just remember coca is a mild stimulant so don’t go over the top and drink cup loads or drink it late at night.
-2 -3 cups for the first few days will be just fine.
+2 - 3 cups for the first few days will be just fine.

 Visit your Doctor or Travel Clinic.
 Altitude sickness can be a very serious illness so before traveling to Cusco consult your doctor particularly if you have a heart, lung, or other severe health problem, as not all people can travel to Cusco or the Sacred Valley due to the altitude.
 However, do bear in mind that almost three million people from all over the world visit Cusco and Machu Picchu each year with only a small percentage suffering from altitude sickness.

-An acetazolamide prescription (brand name Diamox) can be taken to help avoid altitude sickness symptoms.
-Some people can experience side effects from this medication including tingling in the hands, feet, and face, so check with your doctor before use.
+Does Diamox work for altitude sickness Peru planning?
+Yes, an acetazolamide prescription (brand name Diamox) can be taken to help avoid symptoms of altitude sickness by helping your body adjust its pH balance.
+Some people can experience side effects from this medication including tingling in the hands, feet, and face, so check with your doctor before use to see if these are better than local remedies for your specific physical profile.

 Diamox